juristr/juristr.github.com/_posts/2018-06-26-how-cdk-portals-work.md

 ## How is Angular able to run Change Detection on the embedded view?

-If you payed attention, then you've seen that we're creating the `EmbeddedViewRef` using an instance of the `ViewContainerRef` that we get via Angular's dependency injection from the `PageActionsComponent`.
+If you paid attention, then you've seen that we're creating the `EmbeddedViewRef` using an instance of the `ViewContainerRef` that we get via Angular's dependency injection from the `PageActionsComponent`.
 That view container is actually part of the `PageActionsComponent` and as a result, also our embedded view.

 It just happens, that in our case the nodes of the `EmbeddedViewRef` are rendered somewhere else on the page, namely inside our `outletElement`.
 Still, whenever Angular runs CD on our `PageActionsComponent`, it will execute it as well on our embedded view ref.